Welcome to Kontaani Drumming Group

 2015 Gigs included the fantastic Brothers Tour with Sidiki Dembele (see Brothers Tour tab at the top of the page) which was held at Ronnies Bar and Club, Macclesfield on 27th Feb.
 We also played with Sidiki at the Brothers Tour Manchester gig in June.
 Sutton on Stage 13th and 14th March and Winter Musical Extravaganza at St Michaels Church in December.

-We continue to play regular gigs in the area and beyond - far too many to keep listing!
+We continue to play regular gigs and festivals in the area and beyond - far too many to keep listing!

 We play traditional West African Rhythms (amongst others) on traditional West African Drums - mainly djembe, djun djun, sangban, kenkeni and krin.